childsb/glusterfs-hadoop-docs/ConfiguringHadoop1.markdown

 **Modify the Slaves files**

+Navigate to the $HADOOP_HOME/conf directory.
+Modify the masters file to list the server you have designated as the JobTracker.
+Modify the slaves files to list all the servers within the storage pool for your volume, with each one on a new line.

+** Synchronize the configuration across the cluster **

 SCP the $HADOOP_HOME directory to each server in the  the cluster, for example:
      scp -r $HADOOP_HOME/ root@svr2:/opt/
+    scp -r $HADOOP_HOME/ root@svr3:/opt/
+    scp -r $HADOOP_HOME/ root@svr4:/opt/
+    etc...

 **Starting Hadoop**

 On the JobTracker server, open a terminal window, navigate to the $HADOOP_HOME directory and start Hadoop by running:

      bin/start-mapred.sh

+This script  inspects the masters and slaves files in the $HADOOP_HOME/conf directory and starts the JobTracker on the Master server and starts the TaskTracker process on all the slave servers.

 **Verifying Hadoop is running successfully on GlusterFS**